-Approved by the Board of Directors (Insert date)
+Approved by the Board of Directors on January 15, 2019

 The Hidden Valley Lake Community Services District (HVLCSD; District) is an Independent California Special District formed in 1984 by a majority vote of the registered voters of the District.
 HVLCSD provides water, wastewater and reclaimed water services to the Hidden Valley Lake Community.